kihaen/Swish/Swish-take-home/README.md

-# React + TypeScript + Vite

-Submission for Swish Take Home Project
+# Submission for Swish Take Home Project

 ## How to use